Kelowna International Airport: Terminal facilities

 The main terminal building is a full-service facility covering approximately 76000 sqft.
 There are 10 aircraft loading positions, half of which are fitted with jet bridges.
 The arrivals area contains three baggage carousels, one of which can be cordoned off to accommodate international/US arrivals (and remaining two for domestic arrivals) and Canadian Customs processing.
-(The airport has a CATSA pre-board screening area, but not US pre-boarding clearance zone.)
+(The airport has a CATSA pre-board screening area, but not US pre-boarding clearance zone; it is the busiest Canadian airport by passenger traffic without United States border preclearance.)

-Several food and beverage services, including Tim Horton's and White Spot Legends Restaurant, newsstands (Skyway Gifts and News), and tourist-related retail stores (Okanagan Estate Wine Cellar), in addition to a limited selection of duty-free goods (Okanagan Style and Duty Free), can be found in the terminal.
 The departure lounge features a wired business centre and complimentary wireless Internet.
 The airport's focal point is a glass rotunda which contains a fountain and the cylindrical glass sculpture "Escape from Stella Polaris" and Skyway Atrium Lounge.
 Kelowna Art Gallery operates a satellite site at the airport.
 A small observation area is located on the mezzanine level.